dphummel/Prompts/README.md

 # Prompts

 This reponsitory contains a collection of the prompts I use to help make my life easier.
+The file *Prompt-Template* us a template for creating new prompts using Markdown.

 Here is a list of the prompts in this repository: